Finding Alpha In Reliable Dividend Banks

 - Produce superior return on equity

-- And more importantly, produce superior risk-adjusted return on equity
+- And, more importantly, produce superior risk-adjusted return on equity

 - Maintain low overhead ratios